IsaacSQL/Dart_Monkey_Stock_Analysis/README.md

 # Description
 Dart Monkey 2024.
 This is a project related to ongoing financial data analysis and data scraping I am experimenting with.
-The initial project is very simple to use but has limited options for data scraping and can be a little cluttered in its output.
+When run, the project will pull KPIs from the stocks on the Russel 1,000 or S&P500 Index.
+These will be output into separate JSON files.
-When run, the project will pull KPIs from the stocks on the Russel 1,000 Index.
-These will be output into separate JSON files named {Ticker}.json.
+A basic form of analysis is now run on the scraped data.
+The final output is a top, bottom, and random stock.
+The data is exported to a CSV for easy review.

 Format is `py -m dart_monkey INDEX`.
 Index should be `sp500` for the S&P 500 or `russell1000` for Russell 1,000 index
 # Options